ljfranklin/terraform-resource/README.md

 * `generate_random_name`: *Optional.* Generates a random `env_name` (e.g. "coffee-bee").
 Useful for creating lock files.

-* `plan_only`: *Optional.* This boolean will allow terraform to create a plan file and store it on S3.
+* `plan_only`: *Optional.* This boolean will allow terraform to create a plan file and store it on S3. **Warning:** Plan files contain unencrypted credentials like AWS Secret Keys, only store these files in a private bucket.

 * `plan_run`: *Optional.* This boolean will allow terraform to execute the plan file stored on S3, then delete it.